pedrokGs/pedrokGs/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Gonçalves and I'm a mobile developement studant, from Limeira, Brasil</h2>
+My name is Pedro Gonçalves and I'm a mobile dev studant, from Limeira, Brasil</h2>

 ###